groundlight/python-sdk/docs/blog/2023-12-06-framegrab.md

 ## Conclusion

-This release of FrameGrab adds some great, easy to use features.
+Recent releases of FrameGrab add various easy to use features.
 We now support multiple camera types and continue to support motion detection.

 If you encounter any issues while using FrameGrab, please feel free to file an issue in our [GitHub repository](https://github.com/groundlight/framegrab)